Timeshare Exit Is An Option If The Developer Did Any Of the Following

 Breach of Contract

-Failing to perform any term of a contract without a legitimate legal excuse is a breach of contract.
+Failing to perform any term of a contract without a legitimate excuse is a breach of contract.
 This also includes any act which shows the party will not complete the work (“anticipatory breach”).

 If you think that you are a victim of any of the above conditions, please contact us at 888-636-4476 for your free consultation.
 We look forward to speaking with you about your situation and explore your options in timeshare relief.